tomchkk/time-warp/README.md

 ## Intro

-Time Warp monitors your filesystem for defined dependency directories and excludes them from Time Machine backups.
+Time Warp monitors your filesystem for dependency directories and excluding them from Time Machine backups.

 ## What

-At its heart Time Warp is a cli that can be used to set up a watch on chosen filesystem paths for changes to defined target files or directories, marking those identified as excluded from Time Machine backups.
+At its heart Time Warp is a cli that can be used to set up a watch on chosen filesystem paths for changes to defined target files or directories, excluding from Time Machine backups those that are identified.

-Targets are defined by configurable (and extendable) profiles, and the profiles are then used both to filter paths for the watch process and to positively identify changed paths as targets for exclusion.
+Targets are defined by configurable (and extendable) profiles, and the profiles are then used both to filter paths for the watch process and to positively identify new matching paths as targets for exclusion.

 ## File Profiles